Keto Cinnamon Roll Coffee Cake

 A bite of cinnamon coffee cake on a fork sitting on a plate in front of a cup of coffee.

-Keto cake mixes I use and trust
+Keto cake mixes I trust

 • Duncan Hines – 4 g net carbs per serving.
 This is my go-to for this coffee cake because it produces the lightest crumb.